-- 41. An Authority must submit to the Minister, within six months after the end of each financial year, an annual report that includes- - (a) in connection with the integrated management plan-25 - (i) compliance with the integrated management plan, including compliance with applicable performance indicators; - (ii) the efficiency of the integrated management plan; - (iii) possible improvements to the integrated management plan; and - (iv) other matters in connection with the integrated management plan which 30 the Authority wants to draw to the attention of the Minister; - (b) the extent to which the Authority succeeded or failed to meet its obligations in terms of the Convention, the Operational Guidelines and this Act, including- - (i) fulfillment of performance indicators; - (ii) the result of a five-year independent review of the overall performance; 35 - such other matters in connection with the duties and obligations of an Authority as the Minister may determine.
+- 42. An Authority must submit to the Minister, within six months after the end of each 10 financial year, an annual report that includes- - (a) in connection with the integrated management plan- - (i) compliance with the integrated management plan, including compliance with applicable performance indicators;

+- (ii) the efficiency of the integrated management plan; - (iii) possible improvements to the integrated management plan; and - (iv) other matters in connection with the integrated management plan which the Authority wants to draw to the attention of the Minister; - (b) the extent to which the Authority succeeded or failed to meet its obligations in terms of the Convention, the Operational Guidelines and this Act, including- 20 - (i) fulfilment of performance indicators; - (ii) the result of a five-year independent review of the overall performance;and - (iii) such other matters in connection with the duties and obligations of an Authority as the Minister may determine; and - (c) details of agreements entered into by the Authority in terms of section 13(1)(g) and (h).